WordPress/servehappy/README.md

-# WordPress PHP education initiative (codename `servehappy`).
+# WordPress PHP education initiative (codename `servehappy`)
 [![Edit in GitHub](https://img.shields.io/badge/Edit_in_GitHub--green.svg?style=social)](https://github.com/WordPress/servehappy/edit/master/README.md)

 The servehappy project is an initiative that seeks to educate WordPress site owners about the value of having the latest version of PHP powering their WordPress site.
-This supports the overall goal of increasing percentage of WordPress installs running modern PHP versions.
+This supports the overall goal of increasing the percentage of WordPress installs running modern PHP versions.

 ## Background